phantomaton-ai/phantomaton-summarization/README.md

 - **Automatic Summarization**: The Summarization module seamlessly integrates with the Phantomaton Conversations component, generating summaries of the conversation at configurable intervals.
 - **Customizable Summarization**: The content and format of the summaries can be customized through configuration options and extension points.
-- **Conversation State Preservation**: The generated summaries are stored as part of the conversation state, allowing the conversation to be resumed from any point without loss of context.
-- **Extensibility**: The Summarization module is designed to be easily extended and integrated with other Phantomaton components, enabling advanced use cases.

 ## Usage 🛠️